staceyJayneLewis/holiday-hotspots/README.md

 (More data can be retrieved by paying for the Amadeus API - It was advised by my mentor that I do not need to pay for the API to get the data for every country, as it also shows using the API test data that the API is working).
 Also, I am aware that I am not to display the API secret key if it was a real world project/job.

+IMPORTANT NOTE!
+During this project my amaedus API was revoked, they sent me an email to say they were revoking due to it being publicly searchable on github.
+The github repository that they used in the email is NOT my github and after speaking with my mentor it was agreed it looks like someone else used my API key which caused this issue.
+I have since generated a new key and obfuscated the key in my best attempt to avoid this happening again.
+It was advised by my mentor to make note of this one here to explain the situation that occured.
+I have also noted this in unfixed bugs with the screenshot of the email that was sent to me.

 ### Business goals
 The business goals for the site owner are to increase online presence meaning more online traffic, brand awareness and commission from advertising which could lead to opportunities such as partnering or being sponsored with travel agencies so user.
 The site is used to provide results in a manner that is visually appealing and user-friendly so that the page doesn’t look overloaded with information but also clearly displays information on a variety of attractions.
 Why do we need a site for this?
 Well, with the internet being the most popular and preferred method of searchings for short breaks/holidays nowadays we need to adapt to the digital way of displaying information to target our audience.